Cameron-Devenport/Cameron-Devenport/README.md

 ## Hi  I'm Cameron Devenport

 # About Me:
-I’m a manufacturing technician with 15 years in the oil & gas industry and a recent Computer Science graduate.
+I’m a recent Computer Science graduate.
 I’m currently honing my skills as I transition into tech, working on projects that blend software development, automation, and information security.
 This profile is a living lab for my curiosity while learning in public and exploring what’s possible.

-# I'm currently Learning:
-  Software Engineering - POSTEGRESQL, REACT, Dockers, Node.JS, Bootstrap

-  Cybersecurity - Nmap, Wireshark, Metasploit, Ghidra

-  PLC - Ladder logic, Electrical Principles, Siemens TIA portal,

 # Tech Stack:
 Languages: